 - Arms sales ban: Between 2013 and 2017, 60 percent of Saudi Arabia’s arms imports came from the US.
 Oxfam is also calling for a ban of sales of weapons from the US to all parties to the conflict in Yemen.

-Donate now to help us meet the most critical needs.
+Donate now to help us meet the most critical needs in Yemen, and fight poverty in more than 90 countries.

 Stories & updates